ibm-cloud-docs/vpc/snapshots_vpc_manage.md

 # Managing Snapshots
 {: #snapshots-vpc-manage}

 You can delete snapshots that you no longer need and free space for new snapshots.
 Rename existing snapshots to make them easier to identify.
+Add user tags to snapshots for use by the VPC backup service.
 Verify IAM access.
 Verify snapshot statuses.
 {: shortdesc}

 ## Deleting snapshots